mnvr/notes/hello-gl.md

 > [!TIP]
 >
-> Your current device has a devicePixelRatio of **<ClientOnly><span>{{ dpr()
+> Your device has a DPR of **<ClientOnly><span>{{ dpr()
 > }}</span></ClientOnly>**.

-If we were to just set the the canvas's dimensions to its corresponding CSS dimensions, our sketch will look blurry.
-We instead need to set the canvas' drawing surface size to the number of device pixels per dimension.
+There are many ways of and caveats to using the DPR.
+To keep things minimal, let’s just multiply by it so that our example does not look blurry.

 ```js
 const canvas = document.getElementById("c");